 The Early Childhood Education program was developed to meet the training standards of the Nova Scotia Department of Education and Early Childhood Development Department and is designed to provide opportunities for participants to develop the basic knowledge, skills, practical experience, and values necessary to work with children and their families, in child care centres, pre-school programs and family child care.
 Theory and practice are reinforced in our on-site child care centre (lab).

 The Early Childhood Education program promotes readiness for employment in the community by developing the student’s abilities and initiative in creating and sustaining programs and strategies for children and their families.

 The practical application of learning is intrinsic to the program and its participants.
 Students will be learning and working in the community throughout the program.
 Classroom learning and sharing will prepare students for work experience.

-Graduates are qualified for employment in early childhood settings such as, child care centres, pre-schools and family child care.
+Graduates are qualified for employment in early childhood settings such as, child care centres, pre-schools, pre-primary programs and family child care.

 Program Duration:900 hours of in-class instruction

 600 hours of work place (practicum) experience Course of study will include the following:

 - Introduction to Early Childhood Education Practice

 - Curriculum and Program Planning for Early Childhood Education